tOOlmaRR/web-slideshow/README.md

 This is a web application that can display custom slideshows in a browser for locally-stored photos.

 ## Features
+1. **Photo Resizing** - automatically resizes photos and slides based on the client's current viewport height.
+This is accomplished by a redirect and via query string paramaters.
 1. **Manual Controls** - at any time you can move forward or backward in the current slideshow.
 This does not halt the slideshow in progress, but it does restart the timer.
 1. **Slideshow Speed** - a slider control in the UI controls how long each slide will be displayed for.
 Changes take effect after transitioning to the next slide.
 1. **Randomize Option** - allows you to randomize the slides in the current slideshow.
 Changes take effect immediately.